ppodgorsek/docker-robot-framework/README.md

 Browsers can be easily switched.
 It is recommended to define `${BROWSER} %{BROWSER}` in your Robot variables and to use `${BROWSER}` in your test cases.
 This allows to set the browser in a single place if needed.

 When running your tests, simply add `-e BROWSER=chrome`, `-e BROWSER=firefox` or `-e BROWSER=edge`to the run command.

+Please note: `edge` will work with Selenium but not the Browser Library, as the latter currently doesn't have an easy mechanism to install additional browsers.
+Playwright, on which the Browser library relies, cannot install additional browsers on Linux platforms other than Ubuntu/Debian and [suggests using Chromium to test Microsoft Edge scenarios](https://playwright.dev/docs/browsers), unless you require Edge-specific capabilities.

 ### Changing the container's screen resolution